Grethe Hystad, Ph.D.

 Associate Professor of Statistics

-Grethe Hystad is an Assistant Professor of Statistics.
+Grethe Hystad is an Associate Professor of Statistics.
 Her role is to teach and mentor students in statistics and to solve applied statistical research problems.

 When I lived in Norway, I was honored with carrying the Olympic torch for the Lillehammer Winter Olympics.
 It was even more memorable for me because my glove caught fire!